gavin-hyl/box-move/README.md

 ## Results

-Training results, including learning curves and evaluation metrics, are saved in the `results/` directory.
+Training results, including learning curves and evaluation metrics, will be saved in a `results/` directory when generated.

 ## Testing